 D’Andre‘s commitment to improving the lives of marginalized Arkansans has been unwavering over his many years of service.
 He has been a leader in the Arkansas Poor People’s Campaign: A National Call for Moral Revival, served on the Executive Board of Directors of the Urban League of Arkansas, Secretary Fayetteville Civil Service Commission, and has successfully led the City of Fayetteville and NWA Black History Month celebration programs for the past six years.
 The only region in the state where the community sponsors Black History Celebration.
 A local organizer with Black Lives Matter, he also served as Chairman of Mayor Lioneld Jordan’s African American Advisory Council, where he was instrumental in leading the City's adoption of racism as a public health crisis.
 D'Andre is extremely integral in organizing Black Lives Matter in Fayetteville.
 He has formerly served as chairman of the Fayetteville Civil Rights Commission and a former member of the Arkansas Disability Resource Council, Yvonne Richardson Community Center Board of Directors, and the NWA MLK Planning Council.
 He is an active member of the NWA NAACP and the Fayetteville Rotary Club.
 He is a graduate of Leadership Fayetteville and the South Mississippi County Leadership Academy.
 He was also selected to attend the Harvard University Emerging Leaders program.
-In 2017, D’Andre was awarded the University of Arkansas Black Alumni Society Community Service Award.
+In 2017, D’Andre was awarded the University of Arkansas prestigious Black Alumni Society Community Service Award.
 In 2018, Celebrate Arkansas magazine named him “One To Watch”.
-D’Andre recently received the Envision Award at the City of Springdale MLK Unity Celebration.
-He is the former chairman of the board of directors of the Black Action Collective and chairman of Growing and Coping Together, a nonprofit that supports children of incarcerated parents.
-D'Andre has been appointed to serve on the Economic and Community Development Committee and the Racial Equity and Leadership Council of the National League of Cities in DC.
+D’Andre received the Envision Award at the City of Springdale MLK Unity Celebration.
+He is the former chairman of the board of directors of the Black Action Collective and Growing and Coping Together, a nonprofit that supports children of incarcerated parents.
+In 2022 D'Andre was appointed to serve on the Economic and Community Development Committee and the Racial Equity and Leadership Council of the National League of Cities in DC.
 In December, he was elected to serve as the region 12 Director representing Arkansas and Tennessee of the National Black Caucus of Local Elected Officials subsequently serving on the board of directors.
 D'Andre represents the University of Arkansas on the SEC Black Alumni Network Board of Directors, a non-profit of black alumni from SEC schools.
 He is a member of the Beta Chi Omega chapter of Iota Phi Theta Fraternity Incorporated.
-He serves as Director of Community Relations for NW Medical Behavioral Health in Springdale.
+He leads and manages community outreach/relations for NW Medical Behavioral Health in Springdale.
 Committed to giving back to his native community, D'Andre created and sustains a community food pantry in his grandmother's memory and funds an annual scholarship which bears his name at his alma mater.

 As Fayetteville continues to experience unprecedented growth, D’Andre’s leadership and efforts of championing diversity, inclusion and equity economic parity, health and safety contributes in a powerful way.
 D’Andre’s focus is to safeguard Fayetteville's values of a compassionate and vibrant community, honoring accessibility, affordability, stability, diversity, inclusion, safety, and equitable opportunities.